-The prospectus is originally distributed to the general public by the company.
+The company distributes the prospectus to the general public.
 The prospectus is an announcement to the public that a new venture has emerged and that it will require capital to operate the trade activity.
 It contains detailed information about the business and how prospective investors will collect the money.

 Receipt Of Applications

-When the prospectus is distributed to the public, potential investors who wish to join up and subscribe for the enterprise’s share capital would submit an application together with the application money and deposit it with a designated bank as specified in the prospectus.
+Once the company distributes the prospectus, potential investors submit an application with the application money and deposit it with a designated bank specified in the prospectus.

-The shares can be allocated after the minimum subscription has been met.
-Because there is always an oversubscription of shares, the allocation is done on a pro-rata basis.
-Letters of Allotment are distributed to those who have been assigned their share of the company.
-As a consequence, a genuine contract is formed between the enterprise and the claimant, who is now a part-owner of the enterprise.
+Companies allocate shares after the minimum subscription has been met.
+This is usually done on a pro-rata basis since there is always an oversubscription of shares.
+The company distributes the Letters of Allotment to those who have been assigned their share of the company.
+This forms a genuine contract between the enterprise and the claimant, who will now be a part-time owner of the enterprise.

 The Bottom Line

 As a result, there are two kinds of shares: equity shares and preference shares.
 Each has its own set of sub-categories.
 Following that, we explored the procedures that companies must follow when they issue shares to the general public.